 Bachelor of Arts in Journalism and Media Studies

 The bachelor's degree program allows students to concentrate in print journalism, broadcast journalism, media studies, or integrated marketing communication.
-To qualify for this program, students must have received at least a B in all required journalism and media studies classes.
+To qualify for this program, students must have received at least a 2.00 GPA in all required journalism and media studies classes.
 Students take courses in critical media analysis, news reporting, radio, news media, broadcast writing, journalistic writing, communications research, and photojournalism.
-All students in this major complete a minor in a field of their choice; an internship is required as well.
+An internship is required as well.